Proven Health And Lifestyle Benefits Of Mindfulness

 Individuals with increased cortical thickness may experience a range of benefits that are associated with the variation, such as greater attentiveness, sensory processing abilities, and self-awareness.”

-Mindfulness can help you to get things done
+How mindfulness meditation can help you get things done

 This may seem counterintuitive to some degree since mindfulness, and the practices that surround it, can promote core beliefs like 'thinking about not thinking.'
 However, if one sits down and practices mindfulness for themselves, they may realize that the idea is not as farfetched as it sounds.